chpancrate/ocrpy_project2/README.md

 ## Requirements
 The modules needed for the scripts are in requirements.txt.
 In order to install them use the command :
 ```
-pip install < requirements.txt
+pip install -r requirements.txt
 ```
 ## How to run
 You need to have python installed on your computer in order to run the script.
-Copy extract_data.py in the directory where you wants the data to be stored and run the command :
+Copy extract_data.py in the directory where you want the data to be stored and run the command :
 ```
 python extract_data.py
 ```